YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 ---
 title: Algebraic Effects Help Us Optimize for Change
-description: Algebraic effects help reduce the mental overhead of working in a codebase allowing new developers
+description: Algebraic effects help reduce the mental overhead of working in a codebase allowing new developers to work without fear of breaking the system
 hidden: false
 date: "2019-02-07"
 ---